-In the Properties dialog box of a deployment type, on the Install Behavior tab, you can specify one of more executable files that, if running, will block the installation of the deployment type.
+In the Properties dialog box of a deployment type, on the Install Behavior tab, you can specify one or more executable files that, if running, block the installation of the deployment type.
 The user must close the running executable file (or it can be closed automatically for deployments with a purpose of required) before the deployment type can be installed.
 To configure this:

 - Open the Properties dialog box for any deployment type.

 - On the Install Behavior tab of the

 - In the Add or Edit Executable File dialog box, enter the name of the executable file that, if running, blocks install of the application.
 Optionally, you can also enter a friendly name for the application to help you identify it in the list.

 Properties dialog box.